liuzikai/zikailiu.com/README.md

 ## TODOs and Known Issues

-- [ ] Continue implementing the Photography page
-- [ ] Refactor and extract the common parts in pages (navigation, contact, ...).
-With EJS, this should be pretty easy.
-When I need to change those parts the next time, I will refactor them, but otherwise let them stay there for a while...
 - [ ] `.slide-in-text` is also triggered when scrolling upward.
 Maybe replace it with GSAP ScrollTrigger some day.